Keyboard shortcuts

 A fileset is a collection of related files under a given name.
 A glob-style file pattern is used to discover the files of a given fileset.
 Filesets are used to group common files together into the blueprint during the planning stage of the build process.
 Orbit comes with built-in filesets for VHDL, Verilog, and SystemVerilog files.
 In addition, a target can configure its own custom filesets.

-A lockfile is a file that precisely describes an ip all of its resolved dependencies.
-A lockfile called "Orbit.lock" is generated and maintained by Orbit.
-The lockfile should be checked into your version control system for reproducible builds.
+A lock file is a file that precisely describes a project and all of its resolved dependencies.
+The lock file is called "Orbit.lock" and is automatically generated and maintained by Orbit.
+The lock file should be checked into your version control system for reproducible builds.
 It is not to be manually edited by the user.

 Manifest